ArtS/arts.github.com/_posts/2016-06-08-dot-net-core-or-dot-net-framework-which-one-is-right-for-you.md

 but there's a lot of noise in those videos and if you're anything like me, you'd rather read a short and sweet summary than to spend 20 minutes listening to those guys chit chat.

-.NET Framework in its present shape and form with all its varios versions can be confusing, if not overwhelming.
+.NET Framework in its present shape and form with all its various versions can be confusing, if not overwhelming.
 That's why I wrote a short guide into key differences between these two, hope it helps to figure out whether you should jump on the bandwagon.